 You can work through the online modules at your own pace.
 Each takes between 1-3 hours depending upon the content and how fast you work.
 The average number of hours is 48, and you can spread this out however you wish, over a six month period.

-It is ideal for anyone who doesn’t have any experience yet, and/or needs to gain the qualification.
+It is ideal for anyone who doesn’t have any teaching or training experience yet, and/or needs to gain an introductory teaching qualification.

-The course has been written by Ann Gravells and developed by KMF Training.
-The course is mapped to the qualification content and sits on the Regulated Qualifications Framework (RQF) at level 3.
+The course has been written by Ann Gravells and developed by KMF Training and Consultancy Ltd. The course is mapped to the qualification content and is on the Regulated Qualifications Framework (RQF) at level 3.
+Scroll to the end of the page to download a cross-referencing grid.

 This course offers the convenience of remote online learning so that it can be completed anytime and anywhere.